viamrobotics/docs/docs/tutorials/custom-base-dog.md

 1. Use Viam's Go SDK to [create a custom component as a modular resource](/program/extend/modular-resources/).
 2. Use another Viam SDK (for example, the Python SDK) to [create a custom resource server](/program/extend/sdk-as-server/).

-This tutorial is an example of option two, using [this robot dog kit and its open source code](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi) as an example.
+This tutorial demonstrates option two, using [this robot dog kit and its open source code](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi) as an example.

 <img src="../img/custom-base-dog/base-control-dog.gif" style="float:left;margin-right:12px" alt="A quadrupedal robot comprised of small servos, black laser cut acrylic, and with ultrasonic sensors for eyes, walks forward, backward, and turns from side to side on a desk.
 Next to it is a laptop with the robot's Control tab on the Viam app open in a browser window." width="400" />